cbcrg/tcoffee/docs/tcoffee_manual.rst

   $$: tcoffee -other_pg seq_reformat -in c18orf19.aln -action extract_block \
       ′ENSG00000177150′ 1852 1983 > c18orf19_chipseq.aln

-.. tip:: If you want more details, we suggest you follow the chapter **T-Coffee Tutorial (Practical Examples)** published in Natrue Protocols (2011).
+.. tip:: If you want more details, we suggest you follow the subsection **Quick Start, Tutorial (Practical Examples)** published in Nature Protocols (2011) or refer to the original article.

 Splice variants
 ---------------
 Splice variants are especially challenging for most MSA programs, because the splicing variants need very long gaps to be inserted, and most programs attempt to match as many symbols as possible.
 Standard programs like ClustalW or MUSCLE are not good at dealing with this situation and in our experience, the only programs that can do something with splice variants are those using local information like some flavors of MAFFT and T-Coffee.
-For instance, if you try muscle on the following dataset with the command 1, you will quickly realize your alignment is not very good and does not show where the alternative splicing coocurs.
+For instance, if you try muscle on the following dataset with the command 1, you will quickly realize your alignment is not very good and does not show where the alternative splicing co-occurs.
 On the other hand, if you use T-Coffee (command 2), things become much clearer.
 The reason why T-Coffee does better than other packages is mostly because it uses local information (lalign_id_pair) and is therefore less sensitive to long gaps.
 If the default mode does not work for your dataset, you can try to be a bit more aggressive and only use local information to compute your library (command 3).
 Of course, the most distantly related your sequences, the harder the alignment of splice variants.

 ::